Thisisnotsully/QoL-Filter/README.md

 Navigate to:
 EasternSunLAN\EasternSunLAN.mpq\D2RLAN\Filters
-If this folder does not exist, you should create it Within that folder you need to place the .lua file and also the Sound folder containted within the soundpack.
+If this folder does not exist, you should create it Within that folder you need to place the Sound folder containted within the soundpack.
 If the directory is not exactly correct the filter cannot play the custom drop sounds.

 The filter comes with 4 strictness levels.
 To cycle through strictness levels, while in game, press F12 -> Hotkey Controls -> and set a key to Cycle Filter Level.
 It's also a good idea to have a hotkey